Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 [@RFC8094], however this is an Experimental specification and there are no known implementations at the time of writing.

-It is also noted that DNS privacy service might be provided over IPSec, DNSCrypt or VPNs.
+It is also noted that DNS privacy service might be provided over IPSec, DNSCrypt, or VPNs.
 However, use of these transports for DNS are not standardized and any discussion of best practice for providing such a service is out of scope for this document.